Conflict Of Interest

 UNDISCLOSED CONFLICT OF INTEREST

-Undisclosed conflict of interest cases before or after the publication of an article are dealt with as per the guidelines of COPE.
+Undisclosed conflict of interest cases before or after the publication of an article are dealt with as per COPE guidelines.

-Undisclosed conflict of interest in a submitted article (View COPE guidelines).
+Undisclosed conflicts of interest in a submitted article (View COPE guidelines).

-Undisclosed conflict of interest in a published article (View COPE guidelines).
+Undisclosed conflicts of interest in a published article (View COPE guidelines).

-For more information on COIs, see the guidance from the ICMJE.
+For more information on Conflict of Interest, see the guidance from the ICMJE.

 PEER REVIEWERS

-Bentham Science tries to conduct a transparent peer-review process with the help of the reviewers who do not have any conflict of interest with the authors.
-In this connection, reviewers who belong to the same institute or countries as authors are not invited to review manuscripts.
-However, it is not possible for the Editorial Office to be aware of all competing interests; therefore, it is expected from authors to submit:
+Bentham Science is committed to conducting a transparent peer-review process ensuring that reviewers have no conflicts of interest with the authors.
+To maintain impartiality, reviewers who belong to the same institution or country are genrally not invited to review manuscripts.
+However, since it is not always possible for the Editorial Office to identify all competing interests, authors are required to submit:

-List of reviewers who they think have a conflict of interest to ensure a transparent and unbiased review process.
+List of reviewers they believe may have a conflict of interest, helping to ensure a fair and unbiased review process.

-To inform the Editorial Office if they have any personal relationship with the authors or work in the same institutes as of authors, which could affect the review transparency.
+3. Inform the Editorial Office if they have a personal relationship with the authors or work in the same institutions, as this may compromise review transparency.

-To abstain from reviewing and informing the Editorial Office/Editor-in-Chief/Handling Editors about any scientific misconduct or fraud, plagiarism, conflict of interest, or any other unethical behavior related to the manuscript, which they found while reviewing it.
+4. To abstain from reviewing and informing the Editorial Office, Editor-in-Chief, and Handling Editors if they identify any scientific misconduct, fraud, plagiarism, conflict of interest, or any other unethical behavior during the review process.

 UNDISCLOSED CONFLICT OF INTEREST